-We will always check in with all children involved or alleged to have been involved in child-on-child abuse that are in our Academy.
+We will always check in with all children involved or alleged to have been involved in child-onchild abuse that are in our school/college.
 This is to ensure our procedures have been followed and to understand their perception of the effectiveness of our procedures.